-Nowadays it is often even available the whole year round in local bakeries in Austria but also in neighboring countries such as in Germany, Switzerland and Italy.
+Nowadays it is available year round in local bakeries in Austria but also in neighboring countries such as in Germany, Switzerland and Italy.

-It is one of my top favorite cookies, simply because the sweet short crust pastry – pate sablée – melts in your mouth instantly!
+It is one of my top favorite cookies, simply because of the sweet short crust pastry – pate sablée – it just melts in your mouth instantly!

-The Linzer Augen are often filled with a dollop of sweet home made Apricot or Red Currant jam.
+The Linzer Augen are often filled with a dollop of homemade jam.

-In fact it crumbles even more then the plain Short crust Pastry (Pate brisee).
+In fact it crumbles even more than the plain Short crust Pastry (Pate brisee).

-Yet it is required to use this dough for this cookies, because its all about the melting moment for your tongue!
+Yet it is required to use this dough for these cookies.

-Anyway, its certainly worthwhile to go through the trouble to recreate those cookies at home.
+Anyway, it is certainly worth the while to go through the trouble to recreate those cookies at home.

 To make the Linzer Augen, you will need two cookie cutters as well.

-A round type (see picture underneath in the recipe) which you will use to cut out the cookie base and a special cookie cutter with 3 wholes in the center (see picture underneath in the recipe) which will be required to cut the cookie’s disk cover.
+A round type (see picture underneath in the recipe) which you will use to cut out the cookie base.

-Of course you can try to cut the wholes with a knife or something, in case there is no way for you to purchase a Linzer Augen cookie cutter.
+What you can try is to cut the holes with a knife, in case you do not have access to a Linzer Augen cookie cutter.

 I still don’t know how to handle the powdered Sugar int he tropical climate.

 As you can see in the picture, this is not my forte. ^.^